SB-27182/Vae_Set/README.md

   <img src="https://github.com/SB-27182/Vae_Set/blob/master/readme_images/similarity1.png" width=500 height=241 />
   </kbd>
 </p>
-On dimensions 49 and 39 we see that the anomalous-5 and the mean-5 are very similar.
-Vae4 is saying that the anomalous-5 is very probable with respect to its "over-all width", as well as it's "average width of line".
+On dimensions 49 and 39 we see that the _anomalous-5_ and the _standard-5_ are very similar.
+Vae4 is saying that the anomalous-5 is very probable with respect to its "_over-all width_", as well as it's "_average width of line_" to have been generated from the standard-distributed 5.
+This is in the context of hypothesis testing.
 <br>
 <br>
 <br>